Manage the availability of Windows virtual machines in Azure

 If you are currently using VMs with unmanaged disks, we highly recommend you convert VMs in Availability Set to use Managed Disks.

-Managed disks provides better reliability for Availability Sets by ensuring that the disks of VMs in an Availability Set are sufficiently isolated from each other to avoid single points of failure.
-It does this by automatically placing the disks in different storage scale units (stamps).
-If a stamp fails due to hardware or software failure, only the VM instances with disks on those stamps fail.
+Managed disks provide better reliability for Availability Sets by ensuring that the disks of VMs in an Availability Set are sufficiently isolated from each other to avoid single points of failure.
+It does this by automatically placing the disks in different storage fault domains (storage clusters) and aligning them with the VM fault domain.
+If a storage fault domain fails due to hardware or software failure, only the VM instance with disks on the storage fault domain fails.

 - Keep all disks (OS and data) associated with a VM in the same storage account